HadockKali/PASSWD/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The title is self explanatory enough, this was an old project so don't expect a lot of updates.
+The title is self explanatory enough, the story behind this project is pretty simple as well.
+I had a problem with money, couldn't afford my password manager anymore, and decided to make my own, but in the process a school project came to light and it was transformed into a type-racing game similar to 'TypeRacer'.
+It's nothing fancy but keeps you entertained, hope you like it!

 ### Built With